The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 License

-Distributed under the terms of the GNU GPL v3.0 license, "brainways" is free and open source software
+Brainways is distributed under the terms of the GNU GPL v3.0 license.
+It is free and open-source software.

 Version: